Office Hours with Marcos Escobar-Anel (Graduate Chair)

 Western is situated on an all-contained campus of over 155 hectares of park-like land along the bank of the Thames River, at the north end of London, Ontario.
 While London is a modern urban centre (population: 340,000), its charming Victorian architecture is still visible today.
 Well-known for its parks, theatres, and galleries, London also has the advantage of being less than an hour's drive from Stratford, home of the Shakespeare Festival, and two hours from Toronto and Detroit.
 Regular flights through London International Airport connect the city directly and indirectly with other centres in Canada, the United States, and elsewhere.

 In its size, cohesiveness, and diversity, Western boasts many of the best features of both a small town and cosmopolitan city.
 There are 75 buildings on campus that house lecture rooms, laboratories, theatres, restaurants, pubs, snack bars, a concert hall, an art gallery, and a large number of recreational facilities.
 At the centre of the campus is the University Community Centre, and nearby are all other buildings and facilities - the research centres, the residences, the colleges, the stadium, and the libraries.

-Although Western is a large university, we haven't forgotten what's important to you: a quality educational experience.
+Although Western is a large university, we have not forgotten what's important to you: a quality educational experience.
 In teaching and research, Western is committed to making a difference.
-The single most important issue facing Canadians is sustaining quality in education because it is critical in order for Canada to maintain its high standard of living and to leave a legacy of wealth and prosperity and a healthy planet to the next generation of Canadians.
+The single most important issue facing Canadians is sustaining quality in education because it is critical for Canada to maintain its high standard of living and to leave a legacy of wealth and prosperity and a healthy planet to the next generation of Canadians.

 Dr. Marcos Escobar-Anel